 Original Medicare usually does not cover vision-related services unless it is for certain circumstances, such as surgery.
-However, some Medicare Advantage Plans will cover other vision-related services or items.
+However, there are many other options for vision coverage including vision insurance plans, discount vision plans and some Medicare Advantage Plans.

-Original Medicare will more than likely not cover routine vision exams but will provide coverage under certain circumstances.
+Original Medicare does not cover routine vision exams but will provide coverage under certain circumstances.
 For example, Original Medicare will pay if:

 - Your vision condition is considered a medical emergency or traumatic injury, and you are admitted into the hospital.